Policy 2020P

 Instructional Materials Committee

-The Instructional Materials Committee (IMC) is formed to establish and monitor such procedures as may be necessary for the evaluation and recommendation of core materials used by the district in conformance to stated criteria.
-The committee will act upon requests for core material approval and will evaluate and act upon citizens’ requests for reconsideration of core materials.
 Committee meetings will be held on a schedule determined by the district.
 Special meetings may be called by the committee chairman if necessary.
 The committee secretary will provide department heads, principals, and program developers with copies of the committee meeting schedule.

-Members will be appointed by the superintendent or designee through the district’s committee process.
-Membership must be approved by the Board of Directors.
-The chairman and the secretary will be permanent members of the committee.
+Members shall be appointed by the superintendent or designee through the district’s committee process.
+The board must approve membership.
+The Teaching and Learning administrator will serve as chairman and the librarian will serve as the secretary and are permanent members of the committee.
 Other members will have three-year terms.
 Temporary appointments of one year or less may be made to fill vacancies.

 Criteria for Selection of Core Instructional Materials

-A. Demonstrate likelihood of impact as shown by scientific or evidence-based research;
+- Demonstrate a likelihood of impact as shown by scientific or evidence-based research;

-B. Enable implementation of the district’s developed curriculum and meet state standards and College Readiness requirements;
+- Enable implementation of the district’s developed curriculum and meet state standards and College Readiness requirements;

-C. Provide sufficient flexibility to meet the varied needs and abilities of the students served;
+- Provide sufficient flexibility to meet the varied needs and abilities of the students served;

-D. Provide clear and appropriate differentiation components for English Language Learners, special education students, students with academic opportunity gaps, and highly capable students;
+- Provide clear and appropriate differentiation components for English Language Learners, special education students, students with academic opportunity gaps, and highly capable students;

-F. Demonstrate consideration of appropriate format(s) (including technological, visual, and/or auditory components);
+- Demonstrate consideration of appropriate format (including technological, visual, and/or auditory components);

 Identification of Core Instructional Materials